EricJGoossen/SKIDADDLE/README.md

 It was designed to address inefficiencies in Road Runner and generate more optimal paths.

 **Key Features:**
-- Supports Bézier curves for the autonomous period.
+- Supports cubic Bézier curves for the autonomous period.
 - Uses Hermite splines to dynamically generate paths for Tele-Op.
 - Provides flexible motor control: pass in lambda functions for direct control, or simply retrieve the target state.
 - Supports lambda functions for orientation specification, with optional constant constraints.